 3. Does Ants Have Blood?

 Not really.
-But they have something similar to blood called haemolymph.
+But they have something similar to blood called hemolymph.

 In humans and other vertebrates (animals with backbones), the main function of blood is to transport important stuff like nutrients and air around the body.
 Blood is red because of the red blood cells, which are carriers of oxygen delivered around the body.

-In contrast, haemolymph doesn't have red blood cells so it appears greenish or yellowish.
+In contrast, hemolymph doesn't have red blood cells, so it appears greenish or yellowish.
 It doesn't flow through blood vessels, but fills the hollow spaces in the ant's body.
 It transports nutrients but not oxygen and carbon dioxide.